-Upon successful completion of the Information Security program, graduates will:
+Graduates of the Information Systems Auditing program will be able to:

-- Develop audit plans and procedures to analyze information system risks, controls, and performance within a business process. - Analyze and resolve accounting systems problems and opportunities within organizations using accounting and information technology concepts, principles, and techniques. - 3.
-Communicate accounting and information systems ideas, concepts, audit findings, solutions, and recommendations. - Evaluate information systems security controls as they relate to the collection, processing, reporting, and preservation of data and their effects on managerial decision-making.
+- 1. Develop audit plans and procedures to analyze information system risks, controls, and performance within a business process. - Analyze and resolve accounting systems problems and opportunities within organizations using accounting and information technology concepts, principles, and techniques. - 3.
+Communicate accounting and information systems ideas, concepts, audit findings, solutions, and recommendations. - 4.
+Evaluate information systems security controls as they relate to the collection, processing, reporting, and preservation of data and their effects on managerial decision-making.